executionunit/csgjs-cpp/README.md

 # Building

 The code uses CMake (version 3.16 or greater).
+I've tested building on Windows, Linux and macOS.
+Performance measurements are only done on Windows.

 # Running